Here you will find frequently asked questions related to the Transforming Midwifery Care consultation. These will be continually updated.

 The review has looked at the way that midwifery care is currently delivered for women across Shropshire and Telford & Wrekin, whether it meets the needs of families and how we could make improvements in the future.
 As part of this review, we have engaged with hundreds of women and families, midwives and other healthcare professionals, listening to their views and experiences and finding out what’s important to them.
 The review also involved looking in detail at a broad range of local and national research, evidence and best practice in providing midwifery care.

 We have looked in detail at all the feedback and evidence we have gathered.
-We have also commissioned a travel and transport analysis and carried out a detailed financial analysis of a range of options.
+We have also commissioned a travel and transport assessment and carried out a detailed financial analysis of a range of options.
 By bringing all this information together we have developed a proposed new model of midwifery care.
-We will shortly be asking for your views on this proposed new model as part of a public consultation.
+We will ask for your views on this proposed new model as part of a public consultation.

 How is the programme governed?

-Transforming Midwifery Care has a Programme Board whose members include representatives of: Shropshire and Telford and Wrekin CCGs; Shrewsbury and Telford Hospital NHS Trust; Shropshire, Telford and Wrekin Local Maternity System; Healthwatch Shropshire and Healthwatch Telford and Wrekin; Shropshire and Telford and Wrekin Councils’ public health commissioners; Shropshire, Telford and Wrekin Maternity Voices Partnership and a patient representative.
+Transforming Midwifery Care is commissioned by Shropshire and Telford and Wrekin CCGs and sits under the governance structure of the Sustainability and Transformation Partnership, which brings together health and social care organisations across the county.
+It has a Programme Board whose members include representatives of: Shropshire and Telford and Wrekin CCGs; Shrewsbury and Telford Hospital NHS Trust; Shropshire, Telford and Wrekin Local Maternity System; Healthwatch Shropshire and Healthwatch Telford and Wrekin; Shropshire and Telford and Wrekin Councils’ public health commissioners; West Midlands Ambulance Service; Shropshire, Telford and Wrekin Maternity Voices Partnership; a patient representative and an external clinician.

 The Programme Board is responsible for overseeing the progress of the Transforming Midwifery Care review and implementation of the new service model, reporting to the Shropshire CCG Clinical Commissioning Committee and the Telford and Wrekin CCG Planning, Performance and Quality Committee, and making recommendations to the governing bodies of the two CCGs.